linzjs/linz-development/README.md

 A local version of readthedocs.org is setup, so that the documentation can be reviewed locally for errors, before committing to the repository.

+You only need to do the following once:

 - [host]    `vagrant ssh` to gain access to the guest VM.
 - [vm]      `cd /vagrant` (everything happens from this directory).
+- [vm]      `npm install` to install all NPM modules (i.e. Gulp).

+Do the following every time:

+- [host]    `vagrant ssh` to gain access to the guest VM.
+- [vm]      `cd /vagrant` (everything happens from this directory).
 - [vm]      `dc build` to build the Docker containers.
 - [vm]      `dc up -d && dc logs -f` to start the Docker containers, and tail the logs.

 You should now be able to visit http://docs.linz.local:8043 to browse the documentation.
+In another terminal window, to automatically rebuild the documentation on file change:

+- [host]    `vagrant ssh` to gain access to the guest VM.
+- [vm]      `cd /vagrant` (everything happens from this directory).
+- [vm]      `gulp build-docs-watch` to rebuild the documentation.

 ## License